 Could not copy file. wp-db-backup/wp-db-backup.php.

-You now have successfully created a Windows Server File System Resource Manager file screen, enabled the file screen and denied a file from being saved on your file system.
+You now have successfully created a Windows Server File Server Resource Manager file screen, enabled the file screen and denied a file from being saved on your file system.

 Some WordPress plugins are vulnerable to one or more vulnerabilities, whether it’s SQL injection, Cross Site Scripting (XSS) or something else.
 When vulnerabilities aren’t addressed and resolved, those plugins shouldn’t be allowed to be used in a secure hosting environment.